Download FND app Android Aapp IoS App

 Often they are completely random but sometimes they are less random than you might think.
 The commonest situations in which dissociative seizures occur are

-2. In crowded situations / places where escape is difficult.
+2. In crowded situations/places where escape is difficult.
 Even if you are not consciously thinking about it, some patients with dissociative seizures will be more likely to have an attack in situations where the consequences of the attack will be more marked.
-Often this is crowded places, because having an attack in a shopping centre or a cinema for example, is likely to be more embarrassing than having one at home.
+Often this is in crowded places, because having an attack in a shopping centre or a cinema for example, is likely to be more embarrassing than having one at home.
 The more you anticipate the possibility of an attack and its adverse consequences the more likely it is to happen

 3. Triggered by thoughts and memories.
 Some patients with dissociative seizures can come to realise that their attacks are actually triggered by unpleasant memories and thoughts

 4. In medical situations.
 Patients often have attacks waiting to see the doctor or in the consulting room.
-This seems to be because of the anticipation of having to talk about the attacks with a doctors and simply thinking about them.
+This seems to be because of the anticipation of having to talk about the attacks with a doctor and simply thinking about them.
 Doctors sometimes think that patients are ‘acting up’ when they have them in these situations, not really understanding the usual reason for this.

 When you are really feeling stressed, for example having an argument or rushing to get somewhere, your brain is often too distracted for the attack to take over.
 This is why dissociative seizures often don’t occur when people are really stressed about something else.